Low-overhead coverage analysis for critical software

 By default, RapiCover supports 30 conditions per decision, and includes support for up to 1000 conditions per decision using an alternate, inbuilt instrumentation strategy.

-Can I collect coverage over multiple builds?
+Can I collect coverage incrementally from multiple builds?

 Which coverage criteria can I measure using RapiCover?